ED De Nunzio Charitable Trust

 Helpful Hinchilla

-Ready to write a winning application for Ed De Nunzio Charitable Trust?
+Ready to write a winning application for ED De Nunzio Charitable Trust?

 Our AI helps you craft proposals that match their exact priorities.
-Save 10+ hours and increase your success rate.
+Save hours and increase your success rate.

 Governance and Leadership

 The Trust is governed by a board of five trustees who receive no remuneration, payments, or benefits from the charity.
 Trustees meet 4-6 times per year to review applications and make funding decisions.
-The trustees may require further information or wish to visit organizations before reaching a decision, demonstrating their hands-on approach to grant-making.
+The trustees may require further information or wish to visit organisations before reaching a decision, demonstrating their hands-on approach to grant-making.

 How to Apply